 The Known World tells the story of Henry Townsend, a black farmer and former slave in antebellum Virginia.
-His former owner, William Robbins, in the most powerful man in Manchester County and he brings Henry under his tutelage.
+His former owner, William Robbins, is the most powerful man in Manchester County and he brings Henry under his tutelage.
 By the time his parents, free Blacks, secured his freedom, Henry is determined to own slaves himself, against the wishes his father, Augustus.
 But why would a former slave want to enslave men?
 This uncomfortable question pervades the whole text.
 Why?
 Why, indeed!?

 One answer is because slavery is legal, so why not?
 Another answer is Henry wants to prove that he can be a kind, generous owner, better than any White owners.
 But the truth of the matter is owning other people always brings out the worst in people.
 Henry might have thought of himself as kind and generous but that doesn't explain why he had the ear cut off one of his slaves who tried to escape.
 That certainly doesn't sound like kindness to me.
 By the time Henry dies he owns 33 slaves and none are especially sad that he is gone.
 His estate falls to Caledonia, Henry's wife.
 In her grief and ignorance about the running of the estate, chaos ensues, with several slaves escaping or disappearing, and the remaining souls turning on each other in anger and spite.